 Planning ensures quality and minimises costs

-FORCE Technology holds accreditations for all relevant parallel and environmental measurements required from the Environmental Committee.
-The extent of measurements are often large, and we optimise our planning in close cooperation with you so that the work may be performed efficiently with regards to both time and cost.
+FORCE Technology is accredited for all the relevant measurements.
+The extent of measurements is often high, and we optimise our planning in close cooperation with you so that the work may be performed efficiently with regards to both time and costs.

-We draft a plan for measurements in collaboration with our clients.
-Our sampling technicians take immediate action in situations when the requirements for parallel measuring have not been met.
-Our aim is to avoid wasted hours, repeated work and costly re-measurements for you as a customer.
+Our sampling technicians will react in the situations when the requirements for parallel measuring have not been met.
+Often we can avoid wasted hours, double work and costly extra measurements for you as a customer.

 Supplementary environmental measurements

-The DS/EN 14181-standard has no specific requirements for the quality of the facilities' own measurements of e.g. O2 and H2O.
-Since O2 and H2O are generally very important parameters for, among others, the operation of the plant, we offer measurement of these peripheral AMS, together with the regular parallel measurements.
+O2 and H2OThe DS/EN 14181-standard has no quality requirements for the systems’ own measurements of e.g. O2 and H2O.
+Since O2 and H2O are generally very important parameters for e.g. the operation of the plant, we offer to carry out a test of these peripheral AMS, during the normal QAL2 or AST.

-Please contact us if you wish to learn more about quality assurance of AMS, or you want to get started with quality assurance.
+Contact our consultants to learn more about quality assurance of AMS or to get started on quality assurance.

 How should a QAL2 calibration function be?